gradle/gradle/design-docs/build-initialisation.md

 # Story: Handle existing Gradle build files

-Better handle the case where there's already some Gradle build scripts (i.e. don't overwrite an existing Gradle build).
+Better handle the case where there is already some Gradle build scripts (i.e. don't overwrite an existing Gradle build).

-# Story: User manually completes migration with help from the build comparison plugin

-* Preconfigure the build comparison plugin, as appropriate.
-* Inform the user about the build comparison plugin.

 # Story: Create a Java library project from scratch

+* Add a `--type` command-line option to `setupBuild`.
+* When `type` is `java-library` then:
+    * Ignore any existing POM.
     * Generate a `build.gradle` that applies the Java plugin, adds `mavenCentral()` and the dependencies to allow testing with JUnit.
-* Generate a `settings.gradle`.
-* Generate the wrapper files.
     * Create the appropriate source directories.
-* Possibly add a class and a unit test.
+    * Possibly add a sample class and a unit test.

 ## User interaction

 From the command-line:

 1. User downloads and installs a Gradle distribution.
-2. User runs `gradle initGradleBuild` from an empty directory.
+2. User runs `gradle setupBuild --type java-library` from an empty directory.
 3. User modifies generated build scripts and source, as appropriate.

-From the IDE:

-1. User runs `initialize Gradle build` action from the UI.
+# Story: User manually completes migration with help from the build comparison plugin

-2. User modifies generated build scripts and source, as appropriate.
+* Preconfigure the build comparison plugin, as appropriate.
+* Inform the user about the build comparison plugin.

+# Story: Expose build initialisation through the tooling API

+* Extend the tooling API to add the concept of actions.
+Running a build is a kind of action.
+* Add the `setup build` action.
+When invoked it:
+    * Determines the most recent Gradle release.
+    * Uses it to run the `setup build` action.

 # Story: Migrating from Ant to Gradle